citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 # Conclusion

 All in all, it has been a tremendous couple of years for Citra development, albeit a bit slow.
-We hope this Progress Report goes a long way to show that Citra development is very much alive and active, despite the long period of silence silence on our website for a long time.
+We hope this Progress Report goes a long way to show that Citra development is very much alive and active, despite the long period of silence on our website.
 We are proud of our developers, new and old, who have shown us the love they have for this project in many ways.
 Expect to hear more continued updates from us soon!

 If you want to support this project, we have a [Patreon](https://www.patreon.com/citraemu)!
 Donations to the Patreon go directly to our team to assist with obtaining hardware for testing and keeping our servers up and running.
 Donations are not required, but are greatly appreciated!